Art Renewal Center: Purpose

-Ross is a strong admirer of Adolphe Bouguereau's work.
-In 2002 he spoke to the New York Society of Portrait Artists and described the impression made on him in the Clark Art Institute by Bouguereau's 8.5 ft painting, Nymphs and Satyr:
+Ross is an admirer of Bouguereau's work.
+In 2002, speaking to the New York Society of Portrait Artists, he described the impression made on him at the Clark Art Institute by Bouguereau's 8.5 ft painting Nymphs and Satyr:

 Frozen in place, gawking with my mouth agape, cold chills careening up and down my spine, I was virtually gripped as if by a spell that had been cast.
 Years of undergraduate courses and another 60 credits post-graduate in art, and I had never heard [Bouguereau's] name.
 Who was he?
 Was he important?
 Anyone who could have done this must surely be deserving of the highest accolades in the art world.

 Online art museum

 The Art Renewal Center has an online digital art gallery that includes an extensive catalogue of high resolution images of drawings, sculptures, and paintings.
 This database of images have been provided for use in art history books, magazines, and newspapers.